 Regular breast exams are important to identify any changes in a woman’s breast that might indicate cancer.
 Identifying these changes as early as possible allows women to receive prompt, effective treatment.
 Dr. Jocelyn D. Slaughter offers breast exams to patients at The Healthy Woman.
-This service is available to patients throughout Snellville, Georgia, and the surrounding area.
+This service is available to patients throughout Snellville, Georgia and Lawrenceville, Georiga. and the surrounding area.

 During a breast exam, Dr. Slaughter looks at the appearance of a patient’s breasts and feels them to check for lumps, thickening, and other signs of problems.
 Dr. Slaughter normally performs the exam when a patient visits for an annual checkup.

 Approximately 1 in 8 women will develop invasive breast cancer at some time during her life.
 Because the risk is so high and the disease can be so deadly, women need to do everything they can to catch this illness early.
 In most cases, the early stages of breast cancer are curable.
 Regular breast exams can catch cancerous tumors before they become large and invasive.